 This is something I’m consciously trying to avoid.
 I don’t want my life to be overrun by my business and let my relationships suffer.
-And on the flip side, I don’t want my job to suffer because of my personal life.
+And on the flip side, I don’t want my business to suffer because of my personal life.
 There needs to be a good work-life balance.

 One of the best ways to create a work-life balance is to work less.
 Or rather making more money in less time.
 Is that really possible?
 YES!

 1. Outsource Work or Hire an Assistant

 A happy worker is a productive worker, so if you’re stressed to the hilt and falling behind on projects, it’s time to hire some help.
 Even if it’s just for a short period of time, hiring an assistant will be well worth the investment.

 I recently hired someone to help me for two days for some spring cleaning at work.
 I needed to get caught up on paperwork, make new files for the year and store away all of last year’s boxes.
 By outsourcing the small stuff, or tasks I’m not good at doing, I’m able to start new projects, sign on new clients and even take time for myself (imagine that).

 2. Increase Your Rates